 How to manage conflict in the workplace is Joyce Weiss’s theme in everything that she does.
-Joyce has published three books, created a premier online 6-week program – Kick Conflict to the Curb™, which offers five FREE Resouces, and a weekly blog – Kick Conflict to the Curb™: Stomp Out Your Stress.
+Additionally, Joyce has published three books.
+She also created a premier online 6-week program – Kick Conflict to the Curb™.
+In fact, Joyce started her weekly blog – Kick Conflict to the Curb™: Stomp Out Your Stress in 2010.

 Joyce Wins Best of MichBusiness Award

-Joyce Weiss was honored to receive the MichBusiness 2016 One Person Wonder Award which is presented to those people who are difference makers, are able to achieve work-life balance, and seem to be able to do it all.
+Joyce Weiss was honored to receive the MichBusiness 2016 One Person Wonder Award.
+And it’s presented to those people who are difference makers.
 Learn more…

 Joyce is a Certified Virtual Presenter

 Why is the certifier so picky?
-When you display the Certified Virtual Presenter badge, it tells the world that they can expect a high-quality remote experience with you, free from technical issues and with an easy-to-see and easy-to-hear presenter.
+The CVP badge, tells the world that they can expect a high-quality remote experience with you.
+Besides this, you are free from technical issues.
 If we’re not picky, that standard becomes lower and dilutes the value of the certification for everyone.

 To receive a virtual certification badge, all required tests must be passed.